Adnaan-Shabir/Weather_App--Django/README.md

 ## Usage

-- Enter a city name or zip code in the provided form and click 'Get Weather'.
+- Enter a city name  in the provided form and click 'Submit'.
 - The application will fetch and display the current weather information for the entered location.

 ## Contributing